 I was raised by an appliance junkie.
 If it whirled, buzzed, chopped, diced or sliced, my mom had to have it.
 Those gadgets vowed to make life easier in the kitchen.
 One of her countertops was packed with these single-function appliances.
 When colored appliances came out, she started all over again.
-I promised myself I would never be like my mom and collect appliances, but then I peruse my countertop and I’m seeing a pattern here.
+I promised myself I would never be like my mom and collect appliances, but then I peruse my countertop and I’m seeing a familiar pattern here.

 Back in the day, there were no such things as multifunctional appliances, it had a single purpose and that was it.
 Today in the 21st century, things are different.
 Creative companies have invented more versatile appliances that can do several functions, allowing you to downsize your inventory.
 One of these appliances is the Bellini Kitchen Master.